-Only 4 out of 10 college students are finding jobs after they graduate college.
-We're here to change that.
+2/3 of college students struggle to launch their career after college.* We're here to change that.

 Watch how our students are preparing for their next step by designing a semester of work, travel, and learning.